 Both ebook and printed edition require writing, editing and graphic design.
 Print editions are published and the physical books distributed.
 When the first edition is sold out a second edition is printed and distributed providing sales have been high enough and there is ongoing demand.
 If those are not present the printed edition will eventually go out of circulation and become unavailable.

 I had a discussion about this some years ago with UK-based publisher and seller of permaculture-related books, Maddy Harland.
-She said the marginal cost is not zero because there are ongoing costs in making the book available such as renting server capacity, online systems maintenance and human time in administering the system.
+She said the marginal cost is not actually zero because there are ongoing costs in making the book available such as renting server capacity, online systems maintenance and human time in administering the system.
 That is true, however compared to printed copy production and distribution those costs are minimal and, according to tech writers, close to zero when costed over the years across large sales numbers.

 Ebook publishing and distribution epitomises the dilemma community associations find themselves in when trying to offer fee-paying workshops.
 What they offer may already be available online free.
 People will still join the organisation and attend the workshop or course, however the number is likely to be fewer than would otherwise be the case.
 The monopoly on teaching permaculture is no longer held by permaculture associations and educators.